openshift/csi-driver-shared-resource/docs/simple-example.md

 lrwxrwxrwx    1 root     root            11 Apr 14 14:37 key2 -> ..data/key2
 / #
 ```

-**NOTE**: You'll notice that the driver has created subdirectories off of the `volumeMount` specified in our example `Pod`.
-One subdirectory for the type (`configsmaps` or `secrets`), and one whose name is a concatenation of the `namespace` and
-`name` of the `ConfigMap` or `Secret` being mounted.
-As noted in the high level feature list above, new features that allow
-some control on how the files are laid out should be coming.

 Now, if you inspect the contents of that `ConfigMap`, you'll see keys in the `data` map that
 correspond to the 2 files created: